samie/vaadin-javamail-sample/README.md

 ### Running the example:

-Make sure you have installed [Maven](http://maven.apache.org/) and [Git](http://git-scm.com/) and WildFly application server running on localhost.
+Make sure you have installed [Maven](http://maven.apache.org/) and [Git](http://git-scm.com/) and WildFly application server (or some other Java EE 7 server) running on localhost.

     git clone https://github.com/samie/vaadin-error-mailer-sample.git
     cd error-mailer
-    mvn wildfly:run
+    mvn wildfly:deploy

 After these steps you have the application up and running at http://localhost:8080/error-mailer